Pappyland

-Pappyland is an American half-hour children's television series originally written by Jon Nappa.
-More than 30 half-hour episodes were written by award-winning children's writer, Eric J. Roberts.
-Award-winning children's author Benette Whitmore wrote 35 episodes and introduced the character, DoodleBug.
-It was originally broadcast on WCNY-TV in Syracuse, New York and many other PBS stations from May 24, 1993, to September 3, 1999.
-Thereafter, the show was moved to TLC and began airing new episodes from September 30, 1996, until 1997, with reruns airing until February 21, 2003.
-The show starred acclaimed cartoonist-artist Michael Cariglio (born in Utica, New York) as Pappy Drew-It, an artist/49er-type character who lived in a magical cabin in a bizarre land with many different creatures and people.
-More than half of the show was shot on bluescreen.
+Pappyland is an American half-hour children's television series written by Jon Nappa and broadcast on WCNY-TV in Syracuse, New York, and other PBS stations from 1993 to 1996.
+Thereafter, the show was moved to TLC and began airing new episodes on its Ready Set Learn! block from September 30, 1996, until 1997, with reruns airing until February 21, 2003.